Skip to main content

 Court-ordered community placement

 Conditional Release Program clients are committed to the Department of Health Services.
 The committing court determines placement.
-Options include one of the mental health institutes managed by the Department of Health Services or directly into the community.
+Options include one of the mental health institutes managed by the Department of Health Services or direct placement into the community.
 Individuals placed at Mendota Mental Health Institute and Winnebago Mental Health Institute can petition for conditional release every six months.

 The standard for conditional release in Wisconsin is dangerousness.
 That is, the court will deny conditional release if it finds clear and convincing evidence that the person would pose a significant risk of bodily harm to their well-being or to others or there is a significant risk of serious property damage if conditionally released.